deu/load.link/README.md

 ## upload

 Upload an item.
-In this case you need another part with `Content-Disposition: form-data; name="data"` for the actual file data.
+In this case you need another part with `Content-Disposition: form-data; name="data"; filename="data"` for the actual file data.

 #### REQUEST